JamieB92/gamer-connect-frontend-pp5/README.md

 ### Post Editing Privileges:
 As a post owner on GamerConnect, I aim to have control over the editing of my post title and description to ensure accuracy and updates.

+### Delete a Post Privilige:
+As a GamerConnect user, I want to delete my posts this will allow me to manage my content.

 ### Active Commenting:
 As a GamerConnect user, I intend to contribute to post discussions by adding comments, allowing me to share thoughts and engage with fellow gamers.